mo3sw/CppND-Capstone-Ping-Pong-Game/README.md

 ## Capstone Project Rubic Points
 ### Compileing and testing
-Markup : - [ ] The project code must compile and run without errors
+- [ ] The project code must compile and run without errors

 ### Loops, Functions, I/O
-Markup : - [ ] A variety of control structures are used in the project.
+- [ ] A variety of control structures are used in the project.
 The project code is clearly organized into functions.
 - [X] Hello there